Back

 Step-by-step

-5. Play while Wearing: Once the harness is on, do some fun, calm games indoors.
+5. Step Five: Lure head through and reach under the belly, buckle one side.
+Jackpot treat (3–5 treats in a row).
+Immediately unbuckle and remove the harness.
+Give another couple of treats.
+Once the harness is on, do some fun, calm games indoors.
 This gets them used to wearing it and having fun while wearing it.

 6. Taking it Off: Have treats ready.
 Unclip the harness and as you take it off, simultaneously feed your dog.
 This ensures removal is also a positive experience.